Starting Your Travel Nursing Career in 6 Steps

 3. Check out your options

-As a new travel nurse your job options may be limited only because you lack travel nursing experience.
-If you have always wanted to travel to Washington and there are no assignments for inexperienced travel nurses, then you may have to go somewhere else first just to get your foot in the door.
+As a new travel nurse, your job options may be limited only because you lack travel nursing experience.
+If you have always wanted to travel to Hawaii and there are no assignments for inexperienced travel nurses, then you may have to go somewhere else first to get started on your career path.

-Make sure your agent knows where you want to go and check the job boards frequently.
-Some agents may try to send you somewhere you don’t necessarily want to go because it’s a big payday for them.
+Make sure your agent knows where you want to go and check the travel nurse job boards frequently.
+Some agents may try to send you somewhere with a nursing shortage, even if it’s somewhere you don’t necessarily want to go because they make more money for filling a particular open assignment.

 4. Have the proper license

-Once you have decided where to go, you should probably make sure you have a license to practice in that state.
-If you are lucky you will have a compact license which allows you to travel to multiple states without having to get a new license for each one.
+Once you have decided where to go, you should make sure you have the proper licensure to practice in that state.
+If you are lucky you will have a compact license.
+The nurse licensure compact allows you to travel to multiple states without having to get a new state license for each one.
 If this is not an option for you, then obtaining a nursing license will be your top priority.

 Obtaining a license usually involves filling out an application, getting fingerprints done, a background check and paying a fee.
-It can take upwards of a month depending on where you want to go so be prepared to wait a little bit.
+It can take upwards of a month depending on where the nursing assignment is located so be prepared to wait a little bit.